wilsonliaows/docs/recipe-ops.md

 ![Available datapills for get recipe](/assets/images/recipe-ops/available-datatree-for-get-recipe.gif) *Available recipe details data pills for use*

-### List jobs created by recipe action
+### Search job history action
 Action lists the last 100 jobs by default.
 - Users can filter by job status e.g. show failed jobs only
 - Users can filter by date range as well

-The folowing lists the available fields to filter for jobs by.
+The following lists the available fields to filter for jobs by.

 ![Filters to retrieve jobs](/assets/images/recipe-ops/filters-to-retrieve-jobs.gif) *Filters to specify the jobs to retrieve*

-The **List jobs** action output datatree returns a list of jobs, with standard details about each job such as job ID and job status, as well as custom job report data.
+The **Search job history** action output datatree returns a list of jobs, with standard details about each job such as job ID and job status, as well as custom job report data.

 ![Available datatree for list jobs](/assets/images/recipe-ops/available-datatree-for-list-jobs.gif) *Available job details datapills for use*